kinley2-glitch/bsl-deployment/README.md

-# jsl-hksl-deployment
+# bsl-deployment
- This is a simple web application developed in ExpressJS with NodeJS for deploying pre-trained jsl-hksl modal.
+ This is a simple web application developed in ExpressJS with NodeJS for deploying pre-trained bsl modal.

 ## Step 1
 Initialize